JeremySpradlin/Fullstack_Project1/README.md

 The script can be run by navigating to the directory containing the script and running the script by typing `python project1.py` and hitting `ENTER`

+The script works by storing three SQL queries designed to return the answers to the 3 listed questions.
+It then will run each query, and then format and output the query results into a readable format easy for users to understand.

 ## Views added to the source Database
 The following views were added to the SQL database to help facilitate search queries: